-- Business Development Risk: The risk that the new business that the Company underwrites does not perform as anticipated and profitability is lower than projected. - Concentration Risk: The risk that the Company must deliver a portfolio of new business suitably diversified by client, geography and product.
-The Company has a strategic goal to diversify the business and has made significant progress on this during 2018. - Data Risk: The risk that data received from Third Party Administrators ("TPAs") relating to policies or claims is of poor quality.
+- Business Development Risk: The risk that the new business that the Company underwrites does not perform as anticipated, that profitability is lower than projected nor that not enough new business is acquired. - Concentration Risk: The risk that the Company must deliver a portfolio of new business suitably diversified by client, geography and product.
+The Company has a strategic goal to diversify the business and has made significant progress on this during 2019. - Data Risk: The risk that data received from Third Party Administrators ("TPAs") relating to policies or claims is of poor quality.
 Obligations for data provision are included in contracts with TPAs and data received is monitored regularly for quality and accuracy. - General Data Protection Regulation ("GDPR") Risk: The risk that GDPR regulations are breached.
 GDPR requirements are monitored at a program level, are included in product launch requirements and are regularly monitored to ensure continued compliance.